gentoid/BassMatrix/BassMatrix/README.md

 # BassMatrix

-A basic MPE capable synthesier plug-in with IGraphics GUI
+A Roland TB-303 clone

 ## Release procedure

 New features to implement

-* Listen to Note off massage in pattern changes
+* Listen to Note off message in pattern changes
 * Let UnserializeState() turn off effects if version is < 2.00
-* Check that saving settings works on Mac
 * A more fun pattern at startup.
 * Choose HOST SYNC mode if start up from DAW, else choose INT.SYNC
 * On Mac Randomize doesn't select any note as gated.